Self Control (Raf song): Ricky Martin version

-In 1993, Ricky Martin recorded a Spanish-language cover of "Self Control", titled "Que Dia Es Hoy" ("What Day Is Today").
+In 1993, Ricky Martin recorded a Spanish-language cover of "Self Control", titled "Que Dia Es Hoy" ("What Day Is It Today?").
 With lyrics by producer Juan Carlos Calderón and Mikel Herzog, the song was released as single from Martin's second studio solo album, Me Amaras, in 1993.
 The single featured a remixed version of the track.
 A music video was also released.
 In 2008, the remixed version was included on CD and DVD, called 17.